ixaxaar/monoid.space/src/Algebra/groups.lagda.md

 | string       | concatenation                             | `''`     |
 | List / Array | concatenation                             | `[]`     |

 Monoidal operations (`∙ : A × A → A`) take two elements and "reduce" or "combine" them into one.
-In other words they can be used to model types that can be aggregated, as one could take successive pairs of objects from a monoid and combine them with the monoidal operation `∙ : A × A → A`.
-This is reflected in the fact that only "certain types" may be "reduced" using "certain type" of functions.
-The "reduce" here refers to a standard map-reduce operation.
+In other words they can be used to model types that can be aggregated arbitrarily, as one could take pairs of objects from a monoid and combine them with the monoidal operation `∙ : A × A → A`.
+This combination is independent of whether it is done in synchronous, concuirrent or in parallel on a computer.

 A monoid is a structure containing: